Do Plants Respire

-When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the leaves or petals temporarily.
+When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the green leaves or petals temporarily.

-Since these gases are lighter than water, if you shake the plant, the bubbles will quickly rise to the surface and burst.
+Since these gases are lighter than water, if you shake the plant, the air bubbles will quickly rise to the water surface and burst.
 It is similar to you releasing a breath underwater.

 Books On Plants, Photosynthesis, And Respiration in Trees